Why use GPS Tracking Technology?

 Providing better customer service

-With the ability to track vehicles in real time, you can also keep your customers updated with what time they can expect to receive their delivery.
-No longer do they have to wait in all day because of a ridiculous 7am to 5pm delivery window, you can now tell them to expect their delivery from 1pm to 3pm.
-When the driver actually sets off or is around 30 minutes away according to the GPS tracker, another automatic update can be sent out to the customer.
+With the ability to track vehicles in real-time, you can also keep your customers updated with what time they can expect to receive their delivery.
+No longer do they have to wait all day because of a ridiculous 7 am to 5 pm delivery window; you can now tell them to expect their delivery from 1 pm to 3 pm.
+When the driver actually sets off or is around 30 minutes away, according to the GPS tracker, another automatic update can be sent out to the customer.
 All of this provides a much higher level of customer service than you may previously have been able to offer, and it makes for happier customers.
-Best of all, a lot of these updates can be automated with the right GPS tracking technology, so it neednt be time intensive.
+Best of all, a lot of these updates can be automated with the right GPS tracking technology, so it need not be time-intensive.

 Keep a closer eye on drivers

-If you run a large fleet with lots of vehicles, youre likely to need something a little more advanced than a standard GPS tracker.
-Youll need a GPS tracking solution complete with monitoring and reporting software, one that is specially designed for fleet applications.
-However, if you are a small business that has recently started to offer a delivery service with just one or two vehicles standard GPS trackers could work very nicely.
+If you run a large fleet with many vehicles, you'll likely need something a little more advanced than a standard GPS tracker.
+You'll need a GPS tracking solution complete with monitoring and reporting software, one that is specially designed for fleet applications.
+However, if you are a small business that has recently started to offer a delivery service with just one or two vehicles, standard GPS trackers could work very nicely.
 Online Spy Shop has a number of different options available, including real-time trackers and SMS trackers.
-The latter is a good option if you simply want to check in on your vehicles from time to time, as they send a location update on request via SMS right to your phone.
+The latter is a good option if you want to check in on your vehicles from time to time, as they send a location update on request via SMS right to your phone.